VJB22/pcap/docs/Cloud Deployment Artifacts.md

 **Mini-VMs** (e.g., Firecracker, Kata Containers) balance security with performance, having lower overhead than full VMs.

 **Bare Metal servers** provide maximum control and performance but lack the flexibility of virtualization.

+## Industry-Grounded Heuristic Mapping
+These models are not purely theoretical: their traits reflect years of operational experience in cloud, hybrid, and datacenter environments.
+The mappings are derived from practical observations of system behavior, such as:
+- Stability of flows
+- Density of communication patterns
+- Burstiness and volatility

 | Aspect | Serverless Functions | Containers | Orchestrated Containers | Virtual Machines (VMs) | Mini-VMs (e.g., Firecracker) | Baremetal Server |
 | ----- | ----- | ----- | ----- | ----- | ----- | ----- |